stratosforge-solutions/server-guard/README.md

 http://192.168.88.105:8875
 ```

-You should be greated by some json showing the request.
+You should be greeted by some json showing the request from the http-https-echo test app (our simulated protected app).

 ```